Interior Designers Can Avoid Being “Shopped” by Clients

 • Your time and reputation are more valuable than small margins.

-Sourcing isn’t just an add-on; it can be a major revenue driver.
-In fact, it’s scalable and highly profitable, often accounting for 60% or more of a designer’s income.
+Sourcing and procurement aren’t just add-ons; they can be major revenue drivers.
+In fact, they are scalable and highly profitable, often accounting for 60% or more of a designer’s income.
 With the right tools and partners, sourcing doesn’t have to be overwhelming.
+However, never lead with sourcing and procurement as your primary value - that’s your ability to put a space together.

 How Daniel House Club Can Help You Avoid Being Shopped